 This post may contain affiliate links.
 If you purchase something through any link, we may receive a small commission at no extra charge to you.
 Supplies used may be given to us free of charge, all projects and opinions are my own.

 We get lots of questions about using the EasyPress 2.
-We really love them and how easy they make crafting for us, so we are going to answer the top 5 questions we get about Using the Cricut EasyPress 2.
+We really love them and how easy they make heat transfer projects and crafting for us, so we are going to answer the top 5 questions we get about Using the Cricut EasyPress 2.

 This post is sponsored by Cricut.
 All opinions are 100% mine.
 This post may contain affiliate links.